Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     from: policyExemptions.json
     where: $.paths
     reason: operation APIs for Microsoft.Authorization are to be defined in RBAC swagger
+  - suppress: OperationsAPIImplementation
+    from: policyPricings.json
+    where: $.paths
+    reason: operation APIs for Microsoft.Authorization are to be defined in RBAC swagger
   - suppress: BodyTopLevelProperties
     from: policyExemptions.json
     where: $.definitions.PolicyExemption.properties
+    reason: Currently systemData is not allowed
+  - suppress: BodyTopLevelProperties
+    from: policyPricings.json
+    where: $.definitions.PolicyPricing.properties
     reason: Currently systemData is not allowed
   - suppress: BodyTopLevelProperties
     from: resources.json